jamesonl/jamesonl.github.io/_posts/2020-3-8-first-post.md

  - My [twitter](https://twitter.com/mimoemergence)
  - The [Emergence Studio newsletter](https://emergencestudio.substack.com/)

-If you find yourself similarly motivated
+If you find yourself similarly motivated, I hope that you join me on this journey.